Arabidopsis used as a model organism

 Make a strong start

-A course for first-year students introduces new majors to faculty researchers and fellow classmates, and makes campus connections.
+A course for first-year students introduces new majors to faculty researchers and fellow classmates and makes campus connections.
 It also prepares them to work in research labs, teaches study skills needed to succeed in college, and provides peer networking opportunities.

 Customize a path of study

 Students have many options to pursue coursework that meets their career goals.
-They also may pursue Honors in Research, an option that includes conducting hands-on research in campus labs.
+They also may pursue honors in research, an option that includes conducting hands-on research in campus labs.

 Gain global perspective

-Majors can choose from a variety of study abroad programs including short-term field experiences, summer research opportunities and semester-long exchange programs at top universities around the world.
+Majors can choose from a variety of study abroad programs including short-term field experiences, summer research opportunities, and semester-long exchange programs at top universities around the world.
 A study abroad program in Costa Rica specifically tailored for genetics and genomics majors is typically offered each spring and is led by genetics program faculty from UW–Madison.
-Students can explore studying abroad as a Genetics and Genomics major by utilizing the Genetics and Genomics Major Advising Page.
+Students can explore studying abroad as a genetics and genomics major by utilizing the Genetics and Genomics Major Advising Page.
 Students work with their advisor and the CALS study abroad office to identify appropriate programs.

 To declare this major, students must be admitted to UW–Madison and the College of Agricultural and Life Sciences (CALS).
 For information about becoming a CALS first-year or transfer student, see Entering the College.